EMDR

 How does EMDR work?

-Through guided eye movements or other forms of bilateral stimulation, EMDR helps reprocess traumatic memories, reducing their emotional intensity and impact.
+Through guided eye movements or tapping, EMDR helps you process trauma in a safe way and reducing their emotional intensity and impact.
 This allows clients to develop healthier beliefs and responses to past events without being overwhelmed by pain or fear.

 What does EMDR treat?